Orville E. Babcock: Historical reputation

 On November 22, 2016, Mississippi State University Libraries announced the digitalization of Babcock's private diaries.
 Babcock's diaries are part of Mississippi State University Libraries' Ulysses S. Grant Digital Collection.
 Babcock's diaries began in 1863 during the height of the American Civil War, including his perspective on the siege of Vicksburg and his wartime experiences in Kentucky, Ohio, Tennessee, and Virginia.
 The diary collections also includes his famous post-war visit to Santo Domingo in 1869 serving as President Grant's special agent and personal secretary.
 The collection includes Babcock's supplementary materials of speeches, correspondence, and newspaper clippings.
 The Mississippi State University Libraries said that Babcock's brokerage of the annexation of Santo Domingo, "began what became a string of controversies and scandals surrounding Babcock and his position as aide to the President."
 The scandals culminated in Babcock's involvement in the Whiskey Ring, indictment for tax fraud in 1875, and corruption trial in St. Louis in 1876.
 Throughout these scandals President Grant gave Babcock his confidence.

 According to presidential historian Charles W. Calhoun, Babcock emerged as Grant's "political majordomo, if not his jackal."
 Babcock's rumored control, although an exaggeration, over Grant's Navy and Army secretaries, "reflected the impression of Babcock's arrogance and pervasive power."
 Babcock was viewed as Grant's "Svengali [fictional character (1894)] leading the president unto unrighteous paths."
 Many viewed Babcock was dishonest with "dubious notions of conflict of interest."
 Grant's Secretary of State Hamilton Fish said Babcock "has brains & very many excellent & gentlemanly qualities but is spoiled by his position & a want of delicacy & consideration for the official responsibilities & proper authority (official) of civilians."

 Babcock was not the only Union military officer to fall from grace while America was burgeoning into an industrial giant during the Grant presidential era.
 Fellow Union officer and Grant's Secretary of War William W. Belknap scandalously resigned office over accepting extortion money from a Fort Sill sutlership.
 Belknap was impeached by the House but acquitted in a sensational Senate trial during the summer of 1876.

 Historian McFeely says that Babcock turned down a lucrative job with the Pacific Railroad in 1866, and he was well qualified.
 McFeely said that Babcock "had another flourishing enterprise at which to succeed —— General Grant's career.
 He saw his place in it as secure."
 McFeely described Babcock as an "odd, restless, ambitious man", who was "curiously affectionate".
 Babcock often wrote to his wife, romantically, and he and his wife lived a simple lifestyle.
-He was also considererd a man of freedom with a lavish lifestyle.
+He was also considered a man of freedom with a lavish lifestyle.